An alternative foundation of quantum theory: Motivation, first postulates, and some basic results

 3) The Bell experiment situation.
 Look at the subsample of data where Alice measures her spin component in direction $a$ and gets a response $A$, either -1 or +1, and where Bob measures in a direction $b$ and gets a similar response $B$.
 For an independent observer Charlie, analysing the data after the experiment, both $A$ and $B$ are accessible.
 This implies by Born's formula – anticipating this formula - a fixed joint distribution of $A$ and $B$.
 But Charlie has his limitations, as in 2).
 In an article [34] in Foundations of Physics, I discuss what this limitation implies for him, using my point of view.
 This may be used to explain the now well-known violation of Bell's inequality in practice.
 Unfortunately [34] contains some smaller errors, which were corrected later in the article [61].

 4) Consider first a general decision problem with two alternatives.
-In the simplest case the observer $A$ knows the consequences of both choices, they are accessible.
+In the simplest case the observer $C$ knows the consequences of both choices, they can both be seen as results given by an accessible variable.
 But in more complicated cases, the consequences are inaccessible, and hence the results of his choice are inaccessible.
 Then an option can be to make a simpler sub-decision, where he knows the consequences.
-Alternatively, a decision variable can be connected to a decision process, and this decision variable can be said to be accessible if $A$ is able to make a decision.
+A decision variable can be connected to a decision process, and this decision variable can be said to be accessible if $C$ is able to make a decision.
 Maximal accessible decision variables seem to be of some interest here.
 Quantum decision problems are discussed in [5], where further references are given.
 See also Subsection 7.4 below.

 All these examples can be coupled to my approach towards quantum mechanics.
 I will now sketch the basic elements of this approach.